nihilux-org/roon-web-stack/README.md

 ### Random by Genre

-The Actions bar includes a `Random` button that lets you pick a random album from one or more genres.
+The Actions bar includes a `Random` button that lets you pick a random album with include/exclude filters and live genre counts.

-- Open `Random`, tap a genre to include it (tap again to clear).
-Select multiple genres to union their albums.
-- The backend uses a strict, deterministic path: `Genres -> <included genre> -> Albums`, then picks a random album from that list.
-When multiple genres are selected, results are effectively joined across the chosen genres.
+- Tri‑state selection: tap once to `Include`, twice to `Exclude`, third time to clear.
+You can select multiple includes and/or excludes.
+- Zero‑count genres are disabled to avoid useless selections.
+A→Z and `Most albums` sorting is available; your sort preference persists.
+- Backend logic:
+  - Builds a union of albums across all included genres, then subtracts albums from excluded genres, and picks randomly.
+Albums tagged into multiple included genres remain eligible (union, not unique per genre).
+  - If no includes are set, all albums are eligible except those in any excluded genre.
+  - Exclusions are enforced even when albums appear in multiple lists.
-- The selection avoids starting radio and disables `auto_radio` before playing.
+  - Playback avoids radio actions and disables `auto_radio` before playing.
-- If strict selection fails (no albums), a small notice dialog appears with the reason.
+- Genre counts: derived from the `Genres` screen subtitles (e.g., `NN Artists, MM Albums`).
+Counts are cached in the API for 1 day; tune with `GENRE_COUNT_TTL_MS`.

-Notes on grouped genres
+Notes on grouped/nested genres
-- On some Roon cores, certain genres (e.g., `Latin`) are grouped under parent containers (e.g., `International`).
-Resolution is generic: the app scans top‑level genres and, if needed, searches under each container for a matching child.
+- Some cores put genres under containers (e.g., `International`).
+Resolution is generic: the app browses top‑level `Genres` and, when needed, searches children with a short BFS to locate the Albums list.

 <img style="max-width: 800px;" alt="Selecting a zone at first app launch" src="./doc/images/selecting-zone-at-first-launch.gif">